 With that in mind, if you're anything like us, you've probably been searching high and low for any and all relevant bits of information related to this film.
 Although we don't currently know much about the upcoming sixth installment in the long-running spy series, we have gone through the recent news reports and compiled everything that we now know about the film.
-Mission: Impossible 6 is shaping up to be one of the most compelling sequels in recent memory, so let's kick this list off with one of the most important aspects of any movie: it's release date.
+Let's start with the (unsurprisingly) action-packed first trailer!

 In keeping with the Mission: Impossible franchise's lack of consistent continuity, the release windows between films has similarly never really made much sense.
 We sometimes get two Mission: Impossible movies within the span of a few years, and other times it can take the better part of a decade.
-Mission: Impossible 6 will keep its release window on the shorter side for this franchise, as the current release date for the film is slated for July 28, 2018 -- a mere three years after the release of the wildly popular Mission: Impossible -- Rogue Nation.
+Mission: Impossible 6 will keep its release window on the shorter side for this franchise, as the current release date for the film is slated for July 27, 2018 -- a mere three years after the release of the wildly popular Mission: Impossible -- Rogue Nation.
 The franchise is currently riding a hot streak of solid entries, so we will keep our fingers crossed that it can maintain this momentum for the foreseeable future.

-What Is The Mission: Impossible 6 Rating?
+What Is The Mission: Impossible - Fallout Rating?

 Although the Mission: Impossible franchise has changed and evolved considerably since the first installment in the franchise hit theaters back in 1996, the rating has remained consistent.
 Misson: Impossible has pretty much always been a franchise that has relied on the tried and true PG-13 rating, and we do not see that changing anytime soon.
 The rationale makes plenty of sense, as PG-13 allows the Mission: Impossible films to utilize quite a bit of brutality and violent content, while still casting a wide enough net to draw in the largest possible demographic for audiences.